- Q: How can education improve the health of mothers and their children?

 Making Strides in Education

-Support for primary education has been a priority over the past decade for the International Development Association (IDA), the World Bank’s fund for the poorest countries.
+The World Bank supports education through an average of $2.8 billion a year in new financing for the poorest countries as well as for middle-income countries.
+Support for primary education has been a priority over the past decade for the International Development Association (IDA), the Bank’s fund for the poorest countries.
 IDA integrates education into national economic strategies, and creates education systems that empower children to become productive citizens.

 Our Education Strategy